-When representing estate or trust representatives or beneficiaries, we work diligently to resolve any disputes which may arise without the need for litigation.
-However, in certain instances it is unavoidable to assert or defend claims before in Court.
+When representing an estate or trust beneficiary, our attorneys work diligently to resolve any disputes that may arise while trying to avoid litigation.
+However, in certain instances, the parties involved are unable to assert or defend claims before Court.

-We have extensive experience in all aspects of trust and estate litigation.
-Among our successful representations are litigating on behalf of an executor which resulted in the recovery of more than $500,000 in estate assets which had been wrongfully claimed by a beneficiary.
+Our New York-based attorneys have extensive experience in all aspects of trust and estate litigation.
+From trust contests and estate tax matters to asset protection and guardianship proceedings, we’ll represent your party no matter the type of dispute.
+Among our successful representations are litigating on behalf of an executor which resulted in the recovery of more than $500,000 in estate assets that had been wrongfully claimed by a beneficiary.
 We have also successfully defended an executor in an accounting proceeding in which his co-executor and estate beneficiaries sought to impose a surcharge due to a purported rejection of an alleged offer to purchase the estate’s interest in certain businesses for $22 million.

 Our trust and estate litigation attorneys also have experience in will contests, discovery proceedings, contested accountings, and other proceedings before the Surrogate’s Courts in Nassau, Suffolk, New York, Queens, Kings, Westchester, and Orange counties.